booternetes-III-springonetour-july-2021/cat-service-release-ops/README.md

 #### Test kpack auto-rebuild

-Push any change to the `cat-service` app repo.
+Push any change to the `cat-service-release` app repo.
-For example, you can make a change to `cat-service/bump` simply to create a new git commit.
+For example, you can make a change to the `bump` file to force a new git commit id.
 After a few seconds, run `kubectl get builds` to validate that kpack has kicked off a new build.
 Check the container repo to confirm that it has also published a new container.

 ### ArgoCD (apply deployments)